Port Jefferson Branch: New electric yard

 Lacking a yard to store its electric trains, the branch has storage space for just three 12-car electric trainsets (at the South Side track extension east of Huntington).
 As a result, electric trains must deadhead to Huntington for rush hour service from as far away as West Side Yard in Manhattan, about 37 mi away.
 A new yard for electric trains would resolve this inefficiency and allow more frequent service on the branch.

 In the early 2000s, the MTA performed environmental studies for over a dozen potential sites for a yard between Huntington and Smithtown.
 Sites beyond Huntington would require extending the electrical infrastructure, which adds expense.

 Communities near the sites opposed the MTA's efforts to advance work on a new yard, arguing that the MTA was too secretive and that the increased train service and train movements would hurt their communities and decrease their quality of life.
 One commenter asserted that a yard would turn the communities along the line into the MTA's "storage closet" for East Side Access.
 Other opponents of the plan argued that the MTA should extend electrification to Port Jefferson and use its existing diesel rail yard.

 The MTA budgeted $8 million in its 2015–2019 Capital Program for environmental studies, design work, and land acquisition for a new electric yard.
 (Construction would be funded in a future Capital Program.)
 As of 2019, the MTA was also considering other options, including extending electrification and/or a second track from Huntington to Port Jefferson.

 In February 2022, local leaders urged the MTA to consider a Superfund site near the Port Jefferson Station—the former Lawrence Aviation Industries site—for the electric storage yard, as well as extending electrification from Huntington to Port Jefferson.
 The MTA has not moved forward with this plan or any others.
+The MTA ended its bid to buy the Lawrence Aviation site in June 2026.